-Seven days later, Laban caught up to Jacob, but God spoke to him in a dream, tempering his actions against his son in law.
-Laban as is evident, was not above intimidation, bringing a host of angry men to confront Jacob.
+Seven days later, Laban caught up to Jacob, but God spoke to him in a dream, tempering his actions against his son-in-law.
+Laban was not above intimidation and brought a host of angry men to confront Jacob.

 Jacob is maturing, telling Laban the reason for his quick departure, ” I was afraid, for I thought you would take your daughters by force.”
 He was right to be concerned.

-Rachel was not a deep woman of faith.
-In giving her servant girl to Jacob, and now stealing something belonging to her father, she slides further into compromise.
+Rachel sometimes compromised her faith.
+In giving her servant girl to Jacob, and now stealing something belonging to her father, she slides further into weakness.

-The ancient world produced tiny figurines, some where made to represent gods, others were to represent the spirit inside family members.
-It was believed if you prayed to those figurines, or held sacrifice or prayer vigil for them, answered prayers and power came your way.
+The ancient world produced tiny figurines, some were made to represent gods, others were to represent the spirit inside family members.
+It was believed if you prayed to those figurines, or held sacrifice or prayer vigil for them answered prayers and power came your way.

-The text is unclear as to why Rachel took them, but we do know she is as cunning as her father, especially when she claims her menstrual cycle for the reason she cannot rise to greet him.
+Uncertain is why she took them, but the apple does not fall far from the tree, Rachel may be cunning like her father, especially when she claims her menstrual cycle for the reason she cannot rise to greet him.
 It’s all a lie, Rachel is sitting on Laban’s idols.